 I have organised the papers into a few distinct categories depending on their principal thrust, although the circumstances in which they were written did not always permit outspoken reference to the topic of communication and competence.

 In his diary, the artist, painter and draughtsman Paul Klee (1879-1940) does not speak of having a specific way of expressing himself, he says:

 Communication, cultural competence and racial prejudice

 Racial prejudice is, unfortunately, far more pervasive than we might imagine.
-When we encounter persons from distant regions who from their appearance seem 'not to belong here' our prejudice is linked to the fact that 'we' and 'they' have forms of self-representation which are difficult to interpret, have unfamiliar meaning, or violate taboos.
+When we encounter persons from distant regions who from their appearance seem 'not to belong here' our prejudice is coupled to the fact that 'they' have forms of self-representation which are difficult to interpret, have unfamiliar meaning, or violate taboos.

 Racial prejudice often takes the shape of self-affirmation and self-assertion in an arena where the other side is only marginally or vaguely present.
 Prejudice is easy to maintain here since the other side is not actually interacting with us.
-Therefore, real-life encounter and interaction is essential in order to emerge from the trap of developing a neurotic relationship between one self and some phantom.
+Real-life encounter and interaction is therefore essential in order to emerge from the trap of developing a neurotic relationship between one self and some phantom.

-However, as mentioned, real-life encounter also has its potential for developing and maintaining prejudice.
-Although it is quite likely that the specifically racial aspect will gradually recede into the background, this is not at all the case with the impact a person's self-representation exerts on us.
+However, real-life encounter, as mentioned, also has its potential for developing and maintaining prejudice.
+Although the specifically racial aspect might, in the course of a real-life encounter, gradually recede into the background, this is not at all the case with the general impact an other person's self-representation exerts on us.
 Competence in adjusting self-representation therefore is, for both sides, a first step to overcome racial prejudice.
 Self-representation includes, but goes far beyond language.